interglobalmedia/speech-to-text-app/README.md

 # A Voice Controlled Notes App Using The Speech Recognition Api And React

-This little app was built with React, Webpack, The Web Speech Recognition Api, and local storage.
+This little app was built with React, Webpack, The Web Speech Recognition Api, and session ~~local~~ storage.
 I also use Babel 7 for Js compilation and Jest for testing.

 `It only works in Google Chrome`.
 There is also a `repeat bug` in `mobile Google Chrome`.
 When you `speak` your note, it repeats at least once and then on save, the repeat(s) is saved as well.
 In addition, `interimResults` does not render on `Google Chrome mobile`.
 I will be investigating this further.
 So for now, this app is best used on desktop, and not on mobile.